 If your hair is not growing in specific areas of your scalp, it could be a sign that you’re experiencing alopecia areata.
 This is a common type of hair loss that affects 1 in every 170 adults in the UK .

 Alopecia areata is characterised by round bald patches on the scalp.
 Sometimes, hair regrows on its own.
-But medical intervention is sometimes needed, such as steroid treatment and/or Minoxidil.
+Medical intervention is sometimes needed, such as steroid treatment and/or Minoxidil.

-If you’re concerned about your hair not growing, there are a few different things you can do.
-Some home remedies — such as rosemary oil and scalp massages — have been shown to stimulate growth [6-7].
+If you’re concerned about your hair not growing, or you want your hair to grow more quickly, there are a few different things you can do.
+Some home remedies — such as rosemary oil and scalp massages — have been shown to stimulate hair growth [6-7].

 However, if you’re serious about getting your hair to start growing back again, topical and over-the-counter solutions may be more appropriate for your situation.